 You could also give bonus points for spending over a certain amount on top of what they would normally earn in points.

 These bonus points are excellent for boosting the order size or getting them to add just a little bit more to their cart to claim the bonus.

 Bonus Point Offers During A Specific Period

-If you want to run a promotion but you don’t want to run a discount using bonus points to incentivize customers during a period is another new way you can incentivize people to order.
+If you want to run a promotion but don’t want to run a discount, using bonus points to incentivize customers during a promotional period is another new way you can incentivize people to order.
 They might even make multiple orders if you remind them again when the bonus period is ending.